kevin-j-m/kjm-blog/content/about.md

 Kevin graduated from Rochester Institute of Technology (2008) and Bentley University (2010).
-After college, he worked as a developer in the insurance and healthcare technology industries before joining The Gnar Company.
+After college, he worked as a developer in the insurance industry, healthcare technology industry, and consulting.

 Kevin is originally from New Hampshire, and currently lives with his wife and daughter outside of Boston, Massachusetts.
 He enjoys